-The Logical EA (L-EA) uses our integrated concepts derived from SOA and complex event modelling so the L-EA is expressed as components offering services, raised events, requested services and listened to events.
+The Logical EA (L-EA) uses our integrated concepts derived from SOA and complex event modeling so the L-EA is expressed as components offering services, raised events, requested services and listened to events.
 Dependencies between components are thus expressed in terms of services request and fulfilments and event management.
-There may also be constraints that will need to be fulfilled.
-These are expressed as invariants.

 The Conformance step uses simulation to produce and visualize results.
 The logical architecture describes what is required and the physical to-be architecture defines how existing systems can be used to satisfy the requirements.
-It remains to validate the physical architecture by showing that the behaviour conforms to the requirements.
+It remains to validate the physical architecture by showing that the behavior conforms to the requirements.
 If the simulation produces the same output when it is run with both the logical and physical definitions for university on a sufficiently large representative sample of data sets then we have confidence that the physical conforms to the logical.
-Such an approach presents a practical solution that is geared towards EA practitioners.
+Such an approach presents a practical solution that is geared toward EA practitioners.
 Our EA design method produces a context and both a logical and a physical architecture description using the LEAP language.